berensp/berensp.github.io/about.md

 title: About
 permalink: /about/
 ---
-&#128075;, I'm Paul Berens.
+Hello.
+My name is Paul Berens and I live in San Francisco.

 Using only *-ic* words to describe myself I'd say I am technophilic, Germanic/Celtic, Catholic, hispanophonic, homichlophilic, (somewhat) cycloptic, eclectic.

 Presently (software) product marketing at <a href="https://www.varian.com/" target="_blank">Varian</a>.
 Previous gigs at HP and Deloitte Consulting.